 Teachers learn about emerging pathogens through CATALySES program

-August 3, 2017 -- GAINESVILLE -- For years, the Bureau of Labor and Statistics has predicted that the jobs of the future will shift more and more towards STEM fields – requiring training in science, technology, engineering or mathematics.
-STEM education does not come cheap, however.
-According to the U.S. Department of Education, the demand for teachers skilled in STEM subjects is higher than the number of qualified applicants to teach them.
-Under-resourced schools face additional barriers, such as a lack of laboratory equipment.
+August 3, 2017 -- GAINESVILLE -- For years, the Bureau of Labor and Statistics has predicted that the jobs of the future will shift more and more toward STEM fields – requiring training in science, technology, engineering or mathematics.
+STEM education does not come without challenges, however.
+Under-resourced schools often lack equipment necessary for instruction, and according to the U.S. Department of Education, the demand for teachers skilled in STEM subjects is higher than the number of applicants qualified to teach them.

 “When thinking about a career in the sciences, many high school students do not consider infectious disease research,” said Dr. Mary Jo Koroly, the director of CPET.
 “CATALySES introduces teachers to the wide variety of research opportunities concerning emerging pathogens, while also giving them access to socially relevant content, skills, applications, and classroom resources, including an equipment locker.”

-The equipment locker program, formally known as “Special Explorations for Teachers and Students,” lets teachers borrow equipment that would otherwise be unavailable to them within their districts.
-Because of this, the teachers are able to recreate activities from the CATALySES program for their students.
+The equipment locker program, formally known as “Special Explorations for Teachers and Students,” or “SETS,” lets teachers borrow lab equipment that they would not otherwise be able to access.
+Because of this, teachers are able to recreate activities from the CATALySES summer program for their students.

 Dr. Ryan Chastain-Gross, an academic advisor for CPET who received his Ph.D. from the UF College of Medicine, facilitated many of the labs and workshops—including “Mouthful of Microbes”, an authentic research experience designed for classroom use—and managed the program’s day-to-day schedule.
 It was a team effort, however, with workshops like “Ebola Epidemic” led by Dr. Julie Bokor, the assistant director of CPET, and “Plants Get Sick, Too!”, a full day of workshops led by the graduate students and postdoctoral associates of the department of plant pathology.